 What's this?
 This is based on a combination of the product's accuracy, repeatability, and convenience.

 Summary:Calculates glucose averages.
 Automatic coding.
 Requires less than 1µL of blood for a reading.
-Readings in the memory can be downloaded to a PC.
+Readings in the memory can be downloaded to a PC and/or a smart device.
 Stores at least 360 readings.
 Has larger digits on the display than some of the meters.
 Has a larger screen than some of the meters.
-Users may have difficulty applying blood to the strip.
+User may have difficulty applying the blood to the strip.
 Has a date and time stamp.
 Excellent for accuracy.
 Very Good for repeatability.

 The FreeStyle Freedom Lite is part of the blood glucose meter